 Cornwall Council is working with partners in the health and voluntary sector to continue to support all clinically extremely vulnerable residents in accessing food, essential supplies and wellbeing advice during the lockdown.

 Sally Hawken, Cornwall’s cabinet member for children, wellbeing and public health, said: “If you have just been added to the shielding list you may be wondering why you have only now been identified as being especially vulnerable to COVID-19.
-Scientists now understand a lot more about how the virus affects people and new research commissioned by the chief medical officer has recently enabled health professionals to identify people who may be at increased risk of becoming seriously unwell from Coronavirus, because of a combination of their individual characteristics and their underlying health conditions.
+Scientists now understand a lot more about how the virus affects people.
+New research commissioned by the chief medical officer has recently enabled health professionals to identify people who may be at increased risk of becoming seriously unwell from coronavirus, because of a combination of their individual characteristics and their underlying health conditions.

-“Most importantly, this new research helps clinicians provide vaccination more quickly to those identified as clinically extremely vulnerable and ensure they can benefit from additional advice and support.”
+“Most importantly, this new research helps clinicians provide vaccination more quickly to those identified as clinically extremely vulnerable.
+This ensures they can benefit from additional advice and support.”